NASA-AMMOS/aerie-mission-model-template/README.md

 # Aerie Mission Model Template

 This repo provides an Aerie mission model template for a fictitious mission called Firesat.
-It is meant as a starting off point for building a new mission model.
+It is meant as a starting point for building a new mission model in Aerie.

 ## Prerequisites